Assistance programs Racine County.

 - The agency is the primary provider of housing, rent, and mortgage assistance to people who are facing eviction, fighting a foreclosure, or who may be currently homeless.
-They can provide households with rent help, escrow or mortgage assistance, and foreclosure counseling.
-They provide hands on assistance in searching for housing, will negotiate directly with reluctant landlords or mortgage companies, offer foreclosure mediation, and will also arrange for supports depending on individual needs and someone’s financial situation.
+They can provide households with rent help, escrow or mortgage assistance, grant money for utility bills and foreclosure counseling.
+They provide hands on assistance in searching for housing, will negotiate directly with reluctant landlords or mortgage companies, offer foreclosure mediation, and will also arrange for socioal services depending on individual needs and someone’s financial situation.
 Click here to learn more about foreclosure mediation.

-If you are facing a disconnection, have no heat, if you have run out of fuel, or if you have received a disconnect notice from your utility company or heating fuel dealer, and if you are low on money, you may be eligible for help from the Crisis Assistance program.
-Crisis Assistance provides grants for both Emergency Services and Proactive Services to families in need.
-Contact the community action agency.
+- Community Action offers the Winter Crisis Assistance financial aid/grant program.
+If you are facing a disconnection, have no heat, if you have run out of fuel or oil, or if you have received a disconnect notice from your utility company or heating fuel dealer, and if you are low on money, you may be eligible for help from the Crisis Assistance program.
+The Racine County non-profit provides grants for both Emergency Services and Proactive Services to families in need.

 The exact amount each client will receive varies.
 The amount that will be provided of the heating assistance benefit will depend on your family income, household size, and also your household heating costs.
 The grant is sent directly to your fuel supplier and not to the applicant.